simon-ritchie/apysc/docs_src/source/display_object.md

 assert isinstance(circle, ap.DisplayObject)
 ```

-This class is used for the common interfaces or the creation of the new display object with the `DisplayObject` inheritance.
+The apysc uses this class for the basic interfaces or the creating the new display object with the `DisplayObject` inheritance.

-The `DisplayObject` class has the basic interfaces, like `x`, `y`, `visible`, each mouse event binding, or others.
-The following page will explain these interfaces one by one.
+The `DisplayObject` class has the basic interfaces, like `x`\, `y`\, `visible`\, each mouse event binding, or others.
+The following page explains these interfaces one by one.

 ## See also